psyquantic/psyquantic.github.io/speed-of-thought.md

 to do things quicker, you can either satisfy yourself with worse, satisfy yourself with less, or deliberately optimize for speed

-## pause and think

-how do _you_ cope with too many ideas for too few results?

 ## achieving speed of thought

-### concepts
+### concepts that help

-- anonymity — share on interests, not egos
+- persona — share on interests, not egos
-- spontaneity — can you achieve a leap right after you figured how?
 - breadth — structured multitasking
 - clarity — know where you are going
 - determination — prioritize goals, rank on impact, say no often
-- extensibility — can you jump back in? add and not restart?
+- extensibility — starting over is a time sink
 - timelessness — you will not go back to something stale
 - alignment — two birds with one stone rather than spreading thin
 - commitment — switch only on big pain (absolute & relative to alts)